 2. The Companies Act,2013 – Act No.18 of 2013

 3. Information Technology Act, 2000 – Act 20 of 2000

-4. The numbering of the given rules are not to be confused with the Rule Numbers of the original Companies (Registration Offices and Fees) Rules, 2014
+4. The numbering of the provisions in this article is not to be confused with the clause numbers of the official Amendment Rules.